 Table of Contents

 “Information questions” in case interviews essentially ask if the piece of data you use is obtainable in the first place.
 In real consulting work, data is not always available – client team members may refuse to cooperate or there’s simply no data on the subject.

 There are many kinds of information sources in case interviews/consulting works, but I’ll divide them into primary and secondary sources.
 Primary sources means you must do the research yourself (or pay someone else to do it for you), such as customer surveys or mystery shoppings.
 If someone already did that research, and you use their results, it’s called a secondary source – you can get these from the client, the consulting firm you work for, or third-parties such as market research firms or external industry experts.

-Here’s the secret answers to all of these information questions: a data source library compiling the sources we MBB consultants actually use in the projects.
+Here are the secret answers to all of these information questions: a data source library compiling the sources we MBB consultants actually use in the projects.